nsat/space-services-user-guide/Fundamentals.md

 ### Flight Flash
-Flight-flash is the process of creating and applying file system images onto the payloads prior to launch.
+Flight-flash is the process of creating and flashing disk images onto the payloads file systems prior to launch.
 This is often a good time for large user applications to be installed, e.g. machine learning models or frameworks like Python or TensorFlow.

 ## Downloading Files